 A study of internal combustion engines to include principles of designing, operating, rating, testing, overhauling, and the application for agricultural uses.
 Primary emphasis is on the basic operation of air cooled engines.

 Prerequisites: AGME 242, AGME 346

-AGME 446 ADVANCED AGRICULTURAL POWER MACHINERY - 3 semester hours
+AGME 446 ADVANCED AGRICULTURAL POWER MACHINERY - 3 semester hours machinery.
+Prerequisites: AGME 346

-A study of construction, operation, and adjustment of agricultural implements, and power machinery.
+A study of construction, operation, and adjustment of agricultural implements, and power